Smartwyre/developer-interview-ui-test/README.md

-To complete this test, applicants are expected to spend one hour and completing the following:
+To complete this test, applicants are expected to spend one hour and complete the following:

 1. Clone the repo and create your own repository (do not fork)
 2. Add pagination such that each page would show 10 items per page rather than all items.